10 Ways People Get Drunk without Drinking

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that, as of 2015, 16 million adolescents and adults in the United States struggle with alcohol use disorder (AUD), an addiction to alcohol.
 More statistics show that nearly 27 percent of people binge drink (have more than four drinks over the course of one event) at least once per month, and 7 percent of people drink heavily, meaning they drink two or more alcoholic beverages per day on average.
 The vast majority of people who consume alcohol excessively drink it, sending it through their digestive system, absorbing the high number of calories, and causing damage to their livers.

 Recently, however, some people who abuse alcohol have tried to find ways to get drunk without the calories, hangover, or other side effects.
 These are actually even more dangerous than drinking, and they can cause serious harm to the body very quickly.
 Medical conditions may lead to sudden death or chronic health problems.

-Here are the 10 ways people get drunk without actually drinking alcohol:
+Here are 10 ways that people get drunk without drinking alcohol.

 - Snorting: When most people think about snorting substances, they probably think about cocaine or crushed prescription painkillers.
 They’re not likely to think about alcohol, but some people have attempted to get drunk faster by snorting alcohol.
 Reports about snorting liquid alcohol, usually a high-proof vodka or similar liquor, date back several years, but when Palcohol, or powdered alcohol, was released on the market, some people abused it by snorting it.
 Snorting any kind of alcohol is dangerous because the alcohol is not processed into smaller molecules; instead, it is sent directly through the bloodstream to the brain.
 Additionally, snorting a liquid can cause a person to drown if the alcohol enters the lungs.